gongbang02/CDC21-Healthcare/project/README.md

 We mainly used R to analyze the data in UninsuredState.xlsx and used Tableau to help visualize our result.
 Feel free to see our slides for the project presentation.
-Our presentation video is also available at ([link]())
+Our presentation video is available at ([link](https://devpost.com/software/healthcare-data-analysis))

 Dataset used: